 Another reader tried a different approach, which you might want to keep in mind if you need it in the future:

 “I suffered from restless leg syndrome.
 After hunting for remedies, I realized all the products had magnesium in them.
 I bought a bottle of magnesium and take one pill every night.
 I have not had any more attacks.”

 If you suffer from RLS, give the soap remedy a try.
 Let us know if it worked for you.
-The soap is ordinary bar soap, and it is to be placed on the mattress pad and under the bottom sheet, near where the legs will be.
+The soap is ordinary bar soap, and it is to be placed on the mattress pad, under the bottom sheet, near where the legs will be.
 We hope it will ease restless legs syndrome for you.

 Side Effects from Requip:

 The FDA approved ropinirole to treat restless legs syndrome in 2005.
 The drug had originally been developed to treat Parkinson’s disease.
 The dose used to treat RLS is lower, but it can still have side effects.